-Class Attendance Policy: The course content and expectations are currently conducted in a 100% virtual setting.
-There will be no attendance policy.
-That said, you are in charge of staying on top of your work.
+Class Attendance Policy: The course content and expectations are currently conducted in a face to face and Hybrid setting.
+However, virtual options may be available based circumstances that arise for face to face times.
+You are in charge of staying on top of your work.
 This is a 3 credit, senior level, capstone course.
-You have worked really hard to get to this point in your academic career and nothing but distinct greatness is expected .
+You have worked really hard to get to this point in your academic career and nothing, but distinct greatness is expected 2.
 The course will move very fast - and there will be something to do every week.
 Stay on top of things so you do not fall behind.
+Should you need to be absent, communicate with your instructor ahead of the absences, alternative learning options may be available.
+If the absences throughout the semester remain consistent, appropriate disciplinary actions may be considered from grade reductions to potential repeat of course work.